Skip to content

 Completed Task Indicators

-• Tasks with DONE, CANCELED, or CANCELLED states are visually marked as completed
+Tasks with DONE, CANCELED, or CANCELLED states are visually marked as completed.
+Completed tasks appear with strikethrough formatting, and state badges show completed states in distinct colors.

 Priority Badges

-Tasks priority indicatorsare show using colors picked from the current active theme.
+Task priority indicators use colors picked from the current active theme:

 • [#A] - High priority - theme color red